Market Readiness Assistance Grant (MRA Grant) – Globalisation

 • Meeting Scheduling & Facilitation

-In the activity, SME owners would travel aboard to meet the shortlisted partners face-to-face.
+In the activity, SME owners would travel aboard to meet the shortlisted partners face-to-face with our representative.

-The application can take up to one month to approve after submission via Bizgrant portal.
+The application takes around one month to approve after submission via Bizgrant portal.

 The claim process can take up to two months after project completion.